bkader/ci-theme/README.md

 # CI-Theme - CodeIgniter Themes
 I tried a lot of templates and themes libraries and I was satisfy with them but I decided to make my own, as simple as it can get.
 So here is my library, free to use, like **CodeIgniter**.
 ## What's CI-Theme?
-CI-Theme is a library that helps you make your CodeIgniter application theme-able :D There are several files to be put so this library would work:
+CI-Theme is a library that helps you make your CodeIgniter application theme-able :D. Just download it, drop files into their respective folders (__content__ folder is public).
+Voilà.
-1. **_Theme.php_** library files inside ./application/libraries/
-2. **_theme.php_** config file inside ./application/config/
-3. **_MY_Config.php_** files to put insdie ./application/core/

 ## How To Install?
-Simply drop all given files, do some changes and voilà, tout est prêt :), everything is set.
+As I said above, simply drop all given files, configure and voilà, tout est prêt :), everything is set.

 ## What to do after?
 You are given a folder names **content** inside which you haves **theme** and **uploads**.
 All your themes files go under _content/themes__ (simply follow the example of the **default** theme)